tvarano/basket/README.md

 This project is a proof of concept above all else, but could lead to an innovative venture if pursued to its fullest potential.

-## Technical Specifications

-Unfortunately due to the fact that we were unable to fully finish the project, it is not functional at this point.

 The wireframe mockup for the front-end can be found [here](https://github.com/tvarano/pool-bet/blob/master/wireframe.pdf).

 ## Contributors